STAM-NDSU/UnderstandingTestDeletion/emperical-findings/README.md

 ### Projects Studied

-We select 7 open-source Java projects for our study.
+We selected 7 open-source Java projects for our study.

 <img src="/emperical-findings/img/projects-studied.png" width="800" />

 ### deltestbench

-We establish a benchmark of manually confirmed 24,431 deleted tests in 2,125 commits from seven projects.
+We establish a benchmark comprising 24,431 manually confirmed developer deleted tests in 2,125 commits from the selected projects.

 Results of individual projects: